-When the journey from Nice Ville to Monaco takes less than half an hour by train, why would you want to travel any other way?
-Save the hassle of driving and finding somewhere to park – when you take the train you’ll arrive into the heart of Monaco.
+When the journey from Nice to Monaco takes less than half an hour by train, why would you want to travel any other way?
+Save the hassle of driving and finding somewhere to park – when you take the train, you’ll arrive at the heart of Monaco.
 Just head down the marble tunnel towards the port, from here it’s just a 10-minute stroll down to the harbour to enjoy the views.

 TER (Transport Express Régional) trains are the regional service from SNCF that allow you to make trips to nearby towns and villages located within the same region.
 With 20 regions in France, TER trains are ideal for travelling to destinations not covered by high-speed services, although ticket prices vary between each region.
 TER trains have dedicated spaces for bicycles and allow animals on board.
 Not all TER trains include a First Class carriage.

 SNCF is the national train operator of France.
 It operates all domestic trains and routes across France, as well as international services to Spain and Germany.
 There are three different types of domestic trains that operate under the SNCF banner – TGV (high-speed, full-service trains that connect the major cities in France), Intercités (usually a more frequent stopping service, but with all the amenities), and TER (regional train services with basic onboard facilities).

 Most of the train companies across Europe release their tickets around three to six months in advance, many of which can be cheaper the earlier you book.
 If you know the dates you want to travel, you may be able to find some cheaper train tickets from Nice to Monaco—Monte-Carlo by booking early.§